cclvi256/cclvi256/README.md

 ## I am learning ...

-- Frontend development and Vue.js
-- Python and Flask
-- Data structure and algorithms \(Persisting on LeetCode.\)
+- Software construction
+- Java programming

 ## *Hope that I can learn more in 2024*